Business News Daily receives compensation from some of the companies listed on this page. Advertising Disclosure

 1. Google Business Profile (formerly Google My Business)

-Google Business Profile, formerly called Google My Business, allows you to list your business on Google Maps and show up in local search results.
-It’s free to list your business and information like your business location, hours, and phone number.
+Google Business Profile, formerly called Google My Business, allows you to list your business on Google Maps and appear in local search results.
+It’s free to list your business and information, such as your business location, hours and phone number.

 2. Facebook Page reviews